cactuzhead/Advanced-Progress-Bars/docs/section marks.md

 | 4                | 3               |
 | 5                | 4               |

+{: .note }
-> Note: if you have 1 color selected, you will by default, not see any markers.
+If you have 1 color selected, you will by default, not see any markers.

 ### Automatically Assigned Marks
 If this is toggled `on`, the progress bar will automaticlaly have equally spaced vertical markers along its length - as described above.